-'I'm getting up now,' she said, 'I won't be long.'
+'I'm getting up now,' she said.
+'I won't be long.'

-Lydia took off her pyjamas and pulled on jeans from the bedroom floor.
+Lydia took off her pyjamas, pulled on jeans from the bedroom floor.
 She shivered as the cold material settled around her legs.
-Her eyes were beginning to adjust to the dark and she saw her white breath form clouds in front of her face.
+Her eyes were beginning to adjust to the dark and she saw her breath form white clouds in front of her face.
 She pulled a jumper over her head and picked up the coat hanging on the bedroom door.
 Then she pushed her phone deep into a pocket and ran down the stairs.

 Outside the street was frozen.
-The moon was low and close but nothing shone underneath its white light.
+The moon was low and close but nothing shone underneath its white light: the frost was too hard, too solid.
 She hesitated for a second before she turned the key in the ignition: everywhere was so quiet and still.
 She scraped the ice from the windscreen until her fingers ached and then she climbed inside the car.
-She turned the heater to full and then she sat and waited for the glass to clear.
+She turned the heater to full and she sat and waited for the glass to clear.

-There was no traffic and it didn't take long to leave the bright city streets, to pass into the darker twisting county and to find the road where he said he was.
+There was no traffic and it didn't take long to leave the bright city streets, to pass into the darker, twisting country roads and to find the road where Felix said he was.
 She would be there soon.
-Trees crowded the empty country lanes and in some places they blocked the light of the moon.
+Trees crowded inward, formed a canopy above her and in some places they blocked the light of the moon.
 She was close to the pub they'd often visited together when her phone began to ring.
 She took it from her pocket and the screen glowed: Felix.

-'Hello,' she said, 'I'm just at The Cow and Plough pub now.
+'Hello,' she said, 'I've just passed the pub.
 It took a while to get off the drive because I had to de-ice the car.
 The roads are quiet, though, so I won't be long.'

-'I've started to walk,' he said, 'I was too cold standing and I don't like the noises from the trees.'
+'I've started to walk,' he said, 'I was too cold standing still and I don't like the noises from the trees.'